wasuaje/django-mysql-kube-app/README.md

 # Django-Mysql-Test-App

-This is a personal kubernetes test stack made to put practice some knowledge.
+This is a personal kubernetes test stack made to put practice some knowledge, this stack uses a pod with nginx and django exposed by uwsgi sharing a volumen this allows nginx to serve statics while uwsgi serve dynamic content.

 **First steps**